arg-inescid/hydra/README.md

 For plotting purposes, we will need results from the testing phase and plotting tool.

 1. Go to tools directory with command `cd tools`.
-2. Change the plot's configuration `default-configs/test.json` or leave it with default values.
+2. Change the plot's configuration `configs/plot/plot-all.json` or leave it with default values.
-3. Start plotting tool with command `python3 run-plot.py default-configs/plot.json`.
+3. Start plotting tool with command `run plot configs/plot/plot-all.json`.

 ---